What Specific Areas Must a Hazardous Waste Permit Address?

 EPA amended the regulations governing closure of land-based units that have released hazardous constituents to allow certain units to be addressed through the Corrective Action program.

 RCRA requires all TSDFs to demonstrate that they will have the financial resources to properly close a facility or unit when its operational life is over, or provide the appropriate emergency response in case of an accidental release.
 The financial assurance requirements establish several mechanisms for TSDF owners to demonstrate these resources will be available when needed.
-See Financial Assurance Requirements for Hazardous Waste Treatment, Storage, and Disposal Facilities.
+Refer to Financial Assurance Requirements for Hazardous Waste Treatment, Storage, and Disposal Facilities.